Uberi/University-Notes/PHIL145/PHIL145.md

     ---------------------------------------
     The snow is white or the grass is green

+So when there is only one premise, it always offers convergent support.

 We can diagram arguments with their sub-arguments as trees in node-arrow diagrams.
 We often number the statements and then label the nodes with the statement numbers.

 Consider the following argument: